 - Student Mental Health or Psychiatry Primary Care

 Your final year is when you will consolidate your skills, pursue your specific interests and passions, and begin to develop specific expertise.
-As elective time becomes available in the PGY-3 and PGY-4 years, residents can craft an individualized schedule, or apply for entry into one of our tracks: Community Psychiatry, Women’s Mental Health, or Clinician-Educator.
+As elective time becomes available in the PGY-3 and PGY-4 years, residents can craft an individualized schedule, or apply for entry into one of our areas of concentration.
 All PGY-4 residents participate in a scholarly project.

 - 10 months of electives

 Starting in the second post-graduate year (PGY-2) of the Psychiatry Residency Program, you will have the opportunity to start focusing your training by selecting appropriate electives and/or participating in special programs in psychoanalytic psychotherapy or primary care.